The Nikon D750 is a no-compromise full-frame SLR that's better priced than ever

 The D750 also uses the 91,000-pixel metering sensor from the D810, which is a significant step up from the D610’s 2,016-pixel sensor.
 This allows it to metre much more accurately for highlights and shadows, and even allows the camera to employ face detection when using the viewfinder – something most SLRs can only offer in live view mode.
 Impressively, this continued to work even when the subject’s face was higher than the array of autofocus points.
 Here, the camera focused on the subject’s torso.

-Nikon D750 video mode
+Nikon D750 review: Video mode

 The video mode is a step up from the D610’s.
 1080p capture is at a choice of 24, 25, 30, 50 or 60fps.
 The lower three frame rates are recorded at around 22Mbit/s and 20 minutes per clip, with the higher two at 40Mbit/s and 10 minutes.
 Microphone and headphone sockets are included, along with precise volume control and metering.
 There’s full manual exposure control during video recording, including the ability to adjust the aperture.
 It’s also possible to set both the shutter speed and aperture but allow the camera to adjust the exposure automatically via the Auto ISO mode.
 Full aperture control is also available in live view mode when taking photos, overcoming the slightly confusing behaviour that the D610 exhibits when making aperture adjustments in live view mode.